steelywing/python-quick-reference/misc.md

 #!/usr/bin/python3
 # -*- coding: latin-2 -*-

-Windows ¡X use .pyw extension to run the script (with GUI) without a console window.
+Windows - use .pyw extension to run the script (with GUI) without a console window.

 Paths: